LetsScrapeData/scraper/start/readme.md

 ### Basic concepts used by the template
 * <b>attr</b>: attribute of template, such as template\.name
-* <b>para</b>: parameter defines what data is collected or controls web scraping process
+* <b>para</b>: parameter defines what data is scraped or controls web scraping process
 * <b>action</b>: what to do for scraping data
 * <b>domainId</b>: a template must be associated with a domainId identified domain, which is a attribute of template
 * <b>tabname</b>: the name of the data table that stores the scraped data, and a template can have multiple data tables or not; the domainId associated with tabname must be the same as that of the template
-* <b>loc</b>: CSS Selector or [XPath](https://developer.mozilla.org/en-US/docs/Web/XPath), which is used to select the elements from which to extract the desired data; [CSS selector](/template/cssSelector) is recommended because LetsScrapeData extension supports automatic prompts for ID, class, and attribute selector
+* <b>loc</b>: [CSS Selector](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/Selectors) or [XPath](https://developer.mozilla.org/en-US/docs/Web/XPath), which is used to select the elements from which to extract the desired data; [CSS selector](/start/cssSelector) is recommended because LetsScrapeData extension supports automatic prompts for ID, class, and attribute selector

 ### Components of a template
 A template consists of two components: